Improbable-AI/curiosity_baselines/README.md

 3. Make sure you have docker installed to run the [image](https://hub.docker.com/repository/docker/echen9898/curiosity_baselines).

+4. Edit global.json to customize volume mount points, port forwarding, and select a specific docker image from the registry.

 4. The makefile contains some basic commands (we use node to read in the global configuration in global.json, its not used for anything else).
 ```
 make start # start the docker container and drop you in a shell